DuoSRX/BtcTickerOSX/README.md

 ## Installation

+.wdgt files are available on the [releases](https://github.com/interstateone/bitcoin-widget/releases) page to install directly onto your Dashboard.

+## Development

 Open the project in Dashcode, select Run & Share in the left sidebar and click the Deploy to Dashboard button.
 Dashcode is available from the [Downloads for Apple Developers](https://developer.apple.com/downloads/index.action) page.
 It's free of charge but an Apple Developer account is required.

+Dashcode will fail to launch normally as of OS X 10.9 Mavericks.
+It's still possible to launch it by navigating to `Dashcode.app/Contents/MacOS/` and double clicking on the Dashcode executable, but there are other issues that remain.